SomeCristi/kanbany_api/README.md

 For `a b c d e f` -> move `d` to the second position -> `a d b c e f`\
 The same logic applies to tasks.
 \
 When a new column is created, it can be added everywhere, but the value msut be between 1 and the greatest column order on the board.
-If it's position is not the last, the other ones will be moved.The same logic applies for tasks.
+If it's position is not the last, then the other ones will be moved.The same tasks, they can be added on any existing column on that board, on every valid position(between 1 and max order of the column's tasks + 1).
 For example: \
 \
 ` a b c d` -> we add `e` on the second position -> `a e b c d` \
 \